- Employer: Camden Council

 You will be able to demonstrate the ability to effectively help support and oversee the workload of more junior members of a team and/or consultants.

 To find out more about what it is like to work at Camden, meet some of our People by clicking HERE

 Working for Camden

 We’re ready to welcome your ideas, your views, and your rebellious spirit.
-Help us redefine our corporate services, and we’ll redefine what a career can be.
-If that sounds good to you, we’d love to talk
+Help us redefine how we’re supporting our communities, and we’ll redefine what a career can be.
+If that sounds good to you, we’d love to talk.

 At Camden, you’ll receive a host of benefits as well as joining a flexible working employer.
 Click HERE to see full details of our benefits.

 To view the Job Profile, please click HERE

 To apply for this job please follow the "Apply" link.
 In the ‘Why you?’ section of the application you will be required to demonstrate how you meet the role criteria noted in the Job Profile under the “About You” section.

 We want Camden Council to be a great place to work and to ensure that our communities are represented across our workforce.
 A vital part of this is ensuring we are a truly inclusive organisation that encourages diversity in all respects, including diversity of thinking.
 We particularly welcome applications from Black, Asian and those of Other Ethnicities, LGBT+, disabled and neurodiverse communities to make a real difference to our residents so that equalities and justice remains at the heart of everything we do.

 To discover more about Camden and our commitment towards diversity, equality and safeguarding, please visit our recruitment website